marciorasf/interface-medicao/README.md

 # Interface Sistemas de Medição (UFMG ELE029)

+:warning: This repo has the code used on a displine that I did on UFMG.
+Thereat almost all the code and explanations are in portuguese.

 Repositório com os arquivos matlabs utilizados na interface do projeto da disciplina de Sistemas de Medição

 ## Desenvolvedores